OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

 -  **Deferred snapshots** (disk-snapshot), changes to a disk will be saved as a new Image in the associated datastore when the VM is shutdown.
 -  **Hot snapshots** (hot disk-snapshot), just as the deferred snapshots, but the disk is copied to the datastore the moment the operation is triggered.
 Therefore, you must guarantee that the disk is in a consistent state during the save\_as operation (e.g. by umounting the disk from the VM).

 To save a disk, use the ``onevm disk-snapshot`` command.
 This command takes three arguments: The VM name (or ID), the disk ID to save and the name of the new image to register.
 And optionally the --live argument to not defer the disk-snapshot operation.
+A deferred snapshot can be canceled with the ``onevm disk-snapshot-cancel`` command.

 To know the ID of the disk you want to save, just take a look at the ``onevm show`` output for your VM, you are interested in the ID column in the VM DISK section.